#Kate Wagner

 But in a post-iPhone world, the shift towards streamlined and prescribed apps neglected the web into obsolescence.
 Maximalism gave way to minimalism, UIs gradually deteriorated, urging you to download their new app or subtly manipulating the content that browsers would expose users to.
 As a 90s kid, Wagner watched this happen in the fall of MySpace, where personal archives were purged simply because it was not profitable to keep them around.
 For me, it was the fall of Adobe Flash, and the creative media that it took away.

-When Adobe Flash went down in 2020, Viz Media (having recently acquired publishing rights) made little effort to preserve this 8000+ page time capsule.
+When Flash went down all those years later — while Homestuck was still being updated on this same site — the new owner of the series’ publishing and printing rights Viz Media made little effort to preserve the 8000+ page time capsule.
 This prompted fans of the series to come together to compile the Unofficial Homestuck Collection, an optimized, offline version of the original site, even offering language filters to correct its less tasteful writing choices.
-This was an invaluable act, but it also represents a process of corporate neglect, and this ongoing cleansing of any media online that is deemed unworthy of preservation.
+This was an invaluable act, but it also represents a process of corporate neglect, and the ongoing cleansing of any media online that is deemed unworthy of preservation.
 Wagner compared this to a series of minor Libraries of Alexandria being burned to the ground, and rich personal narratives being buried beneath a controlled legacy of human history.

 “The artifacts of internet life are personal—that is, not professionally or historically notable—and therefore worthless.”